misua/kamaji-testing/openspec/changes/add-kamaji-local-setup/design.md

 - k3d: Lightweight but less documentation for Kamaji use case
 - Docker Desktop Kubernetes: Limited configurability

-### Decision 2: Use Bitnami cert-manager Helm chart
+### Decision 2: Use official cert-manager manifests
-**Why:** Kamaji documentation references Bitnami charts, provides consistent installation method.
+**Why:** Official manifests use quay.io registry (avoiding Docker Hub rate limits), simpler installation, and are the standard recommended approach.

 **Alternatives considered:**
-- Official cert-manager manifests: More complex, manual CRD management
+- Bitnami Helm chart: Uses Docker Hub which has rate limiting issues
-- Jetstack Helm chart: Similar but Bitnami is in official docs
+- Jetstack Helm chart: Deprecated in favor of official manifests

 ### Decision 3: MetalLB for LoadBalancer support
 **Why:** Required for exposing tenant control planes with LoadBalancer service type.
 MetalLB is the standard solution for bare-metal/kind environments.